SWDV-665/final-project-adamcfro/README.md

 ### Run:
-Download zip into new directory.
+Download ZIP into new directory.
 Then run `npm i` to install dependencies

-Start with `ionic serve` or `ionic cordova run browser`.
+Start application with `ionic serve` or `ionic cordova run browser`.
 Must be in `groceries` directory.